-There are a number of mandatory appendices that must be attached to the application and optional appendices that may be attached.
+There are a number of mandatory appendices that must be attached to the application (X) and a number of appendices that must be attached if they are relevant ().
 The overview below includes the relevant appendices.
-Appendices, which do not appear in the overview, will not be considered in the assessment process.

-You should also pay attention to special conditions as listed in the descriptions of individual instruments in Section 2.
+You should also pay attention to special conditions as listed in the descriptions of individual instruments in section 3.
 In the section after the Appendix overview, you can read more about the individual appendices.